Periodization of British Antiques

 Posted by WATANABETAIGA

-Since it greatly reflects the background of the era and the tastes of the king at that time, the style changes with each era.
+Since the historical background and the tastes of the reigning monarch greatly influence the style, the styles change with each era.

 1. Georgian (1714-1811)